Submissions

 Review policy

-For empirical or theoretical studies, two independent reviewers are asked to assess scientific quality.
+For theoretical or empirical studies, two independent reviewers are asked to assess the scientific quality of the manuscript.

 Use of artificial intelligence

-AI can be used for grammar and style check, as well as for producing translations, graphs, diagrams, and figures.
+Artificial intelligence may be used for language and stylistic checking, as well as for preparing graphs, diagrams and figures.

 Average time between article submission & publication

-On average, publication in this journal takes 12-14 weeks.
+On average, 12–14 weeks pass between manuscript submission and publication.
 Please also consider the following:

-This journal follows a strict schedule and is published twice a year, on 30th June and 31st December.
-Therefore, the time between submission and publication depends on the date of submission and is also strongly determined by the quality of the manuscript.
-If only one review round is necessary, and the article is accepted without major modifications, then even 4 weeks is a possibility.
-However, if several review rounds are required, then publishing may take a year, or even more.
-To eliminate unnecessary delays, please read the instructions for authors carefully, and use the Open Journal Systems available for submission (https://journals.lib.pte.hu/index.php/szocialisszemle/about/submissions)
+The journal follows a fixed publication schedule and is published twice a year, on 30 June and 31 December.
+Therefore, the time between submission and publication depends on the date of submission and is also strongly influenced by the quality of the submitted manuscript.
+If only one review round is necessary and the reviewers accept the manuscript without major modifications, the process may be shortened to as little as four weeks.
+However, if several rounds of review are required, publication may take a year or even longer.
+To avoid unnecessary delays, authors are advised to read the author guidelines carefully and, where possible, use the Open Journal Systems platform available for submission (https://journals.lib.pte.hu/index.php/szocialisszemle/about/submissions).

-Authors should include a Disclosure Statement on the potential conflicts of interest, e.g., “The author claims no conflicts of interest.”
-If the research or publication was funded by a third party, please indicate if 1. they agreed to publishing the results, 2. whether funding could be a potential source of bias and what was done to eliminate such bias.
+Authors should include a statement at the end of the manuscript indicating whether any conflict of interest may exist, for example: “The author declares that no external interest influenced the preparation of this publication.”
+If the research or publication was funded by a third party, authors should indicate whether 1. the funder agreed to the publication of the results, and 2. the funding may have led to any authorial bias and, if so, what was done to eliminate it.

 Theoretical and review studies

-These are conceptual analyses that make a significant contribution to social work’s professional knowledge, such as innovative theoretical discussions, and critical-reflective reviews of the recent professional literature.
+These are conceptual analyses that make a significant contribution to social work’s professional knowledge, including innovative theoretical discussions and critical-reflective reviews of the recent professional literature.
 Expected length is between 20,000-50,000 characters, with spaces.

 Empirical studies

-These studies are the reports of new research findings in social work.
+These studies are the reports on new research findings in social work.
 Expected length is between 20,000-50,000 characters, with spaces.

 Case studies